mcollins-axway/axway-open-docs/content/en/docs/central/cli_central/cli_proxy_flow.md

 linkTitle: Manage an Axway SaaS Gateway API proxy
 weight: 100
 date: 2020-06-01T00:00:00.000Z
-description: Learn how your DevOps service can use AMPLIFY Central CLI to manage your Axway SaaS Gateway API proxies.
+description: Learn how your DevOps service can use amplify Central CLI to manage your Axway SaaS Gateway API proxies.
 ---

 ## Before you start